 By using an image selector in square brackets.

-By invoking a collective procedure (see clause 4.9.8).
+By invoking a collective procedure (see clause 4.10.8).

+By invoking a procedure that has an image selector in square brackets or invoking a collective procedure.

-There are several mechanisms (see clause 4.9) for separating the alteration of the value of a variable on one image from its access by another image.
-To ensure correct execution, it is essential to use one or more of these mechanisms, otherwise data can be corrupted as discussed in ISO/IEC 24772-1 clause 6.61.
+All atomic changes of values of variables (clause 4.10.8) occur sequentially.
+For all coarray data, Fortran provides the following mechanisms for serializing the alteration of the value of a variable on one image from its access by another image:

+The sync all and sync images statements (clause 4.10.1).

+Events (clause 4.10.1).

+The critical construct (clause 4.10.1).

+Locks (clause 4.10.2).

+Teams (clause 4.10.3).

+Collectives (clause 4.10.8).

 6.61.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.61.5;

-Use coarrays only when communication among images is necessary.
+Use coarrays only when communication among images is necessary for that objecct;

-Use one or more of the following mechanisms to ensure correct execution when executing on more than one image,
+Use one or more of the following mechanisms to ensure correct execution when executing on more than one image;

-Use the sync_all statement to separate the alteration of the value of a coarray variable on one image from its access by any other image.
+Use the sync_all statement to separate the alteration of the value of a coarray variable on one image from its access by any other image;

-Use the sync_images statement to separate the alteration of the value of a coarray variable on one image from its access by an image in a specified set of images.
+Use the sync_images statement to separate the alteration of the value of a coarray variable on one image from its access by an image in a specified set of images;

-Use a collective subroutine whenever suitable.
+Use a collective subroutine whenever suitable;

-Use integer variables of kind atomic_int_kind and logical variables of kind atomic_logical_kind and use atomic intrinsic subroutines including atomic_define, atomic_ref, and atomic_or to guarantee sequential access.
+Use integer variables of kind atomic_int_kind and logical variables of kind atomic_logical_kind and use atomic intrinsic subroutines including atomic_define, atomic_ref, and atomic_or to guarantee sequential access;

-Use the event post statement in one image and the corresponding event wait statement on another image to impose sequential ordering.
+Use the event post statement in one image and the corresponding event wait statement on another image to impose sequential ordering;

-Use a critical section to limit execution to one image at a time; if performance using critical sections is unacceptable, use locks and perform analysis to show correct lock behaviour.
+Use the critical construct to limit execution of a section of code to one image at a time; if performance using critical sections is unacceptable, use locks and perform analysis to show correct lock behaviour;

-Avoid

-The use of the volatile attribute.
+Avoid the use of the volatile attribute;

-The use of the asynchronous attribute except for use with a parallel-processing package such as MPI for nonblocking data transfer.
+Avoid the use of the asynchronous attribute except for use with a parallel-processing package such as MPI for nonblocking data transfer;

-The use of the sync memory statement for defining and ordering segments.
+Avoid the use of the sync memory statement for defining and ordering segments.

 6.62 Concurrency – Premature termination [CGS]